RodZill4/material-maker/material_maker/doc/node_simple_text.rst

 * the font (both TTF and OTF formats are supported)

 * the font size

+* the (extra, can be negative) line spacing, if there are multiple lines

+* horizontal alignment(left, right or center) of the text

 * whether the text is centered